Rimrock Draw Rockshelter Field School Course Description

 This three-week field class is designed to introduce students to methods associated with macrobotanical investigations at archaeological sites.
 Students will gain hands-on experience with collecting, processing and identifying seeds, charcoal and other plant remains preserved in the site.
 The PEB field class will be conducted in conjunction with the UO Archaeology Field School at Rimrock Draw Rockshelter, providing a rare opportunity for archaeology and paleoethnobotany students to work collaboratively in the field.
 The field class runs from July 7 to July 25, 2013

 Instructor: Joe Collins

 Students will learn to interpret the sediments that contain archaeological sites through hands-on experience.
 Students will learn to understand and record a site as a part of a larger geological landscape, by analyzing and recording the sediment structures and materials that make up archaeological deposits.
-The course will consist of three parts: hands-on field methods, lecture and reading assignments, and field-lab analyses spread over the weeks of field school.
+The course will consist of three parts: hands-on field methods, lecture and reading assignments, and field-lab analyses spread over three weeks.
 Students will be expected to participate in field and lab work, do some basic reading, and attend lectures and meetings.
 The readings will be from one assigned text book and from hand-outs that will be provided.